Scotch Thistle

 Chemical

-- Dicamba, 2,4-D, aminopyralid, clopyralid, metsulfuron, and glyphosate are effective on Scotch Thistle.
+- Dicamba, 2,4-D, aminopyralid, clopyralid, metsulfuron, and glyphosate are effective on Scotch thistle.

 - Picloram has also proven effective, however, it is not suitable for wet, coastal soils.